meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it backed by scientific research?
 It may lower blood pressure and cholesterol levels.
 ### Is it dangerous?
-It may cause nutrient deficiencies, unpasteurized/untreated juices can contain harmful bact
+It may cause nutrient deficiencies, unpasteurized/untreated juices can contain harmful bacteria, may increase sugar intake.
+It is harmful for those with GI diseases, diabetes and kidney diseases.
+May also cause dehydration and electrolyte imbalances.
 ### Would you recommend?